-Scammers know that working from home is an appealing, even ideal, job opportunity for many.
-While there are legitimate ways to make your living working from the comfort of home, there are also many folks with schemes to gain access to your money and/or identity through fraudulent work-from-home job offers.
-Learn the way these job scams work, how to spot them and how to check companies to make sure they're on the up-and-up to avoid becoming a victim.
+Scammers know that working from home is an appealing—even ideal—job opportunity for many.
+While there are legitimate ways to make a living by working from the comfort of home, there are also many folks with schemes to gain access to your money and/or identity through fraudulent work-from-home job offers.
+Learn how these job scams work, how to spot them and how to check companies to make sure they’re on the up-and-up to avoid becoming a victim.

 How Job Scams Work

 Work-from-home job scammers are after two things: your money and/or your identity.
 They start by dangling a plum job offer—even reaching out to you after finding your resume online.
 Once you engage with them, they’ll ask for money—for training, parts, software or other job-related costs—and then they’ll ask for information.
 The information they ask for is standard for employment—Social Security Number, bank routing number, a copy of your driver’s license.
 The difference is, they intend to use it to steal your identity.
 Scammers try to appear legitimate, but they often throw up red flags that can help you avoid even clicking on a suspicious link.

 The first tipoff is an offer that sounds too good to be true.
 Getting rich quick, working two hours a day and earning a six-figure salary, earning hundreds of dollars an hour performing a menial task—these are all fantasies.
 Before you click that link or call that number, give yourself a gut check.